 Anyway, the 'debate of the century', as some people billed it, has spawned numerous blogs, vlogs and print media responses over recent days from much smarter commentators than me and, since I don't want to rehash points made more eloquently by others, I'll keep my own comments brief.

 Another of Peterson's refrains was that Marx and Marxists simplistically see proletarians as 'good' and capitalists as 'evil'.
 Now, it's always seemed to me that it is capitalists, more than Marxists, who are keenest to emphasise their own moral virtue.
-That said, it is true that a moralistic understanding of class is quite widespread among left-wingers.
+That said, it is true that a moralistic understanding of class identity is quite widespread among left-wingers.
 Many leftists do regard being working-class as a badge of honour - a positive, even heroic identity (these same leftists, in my experience, often like to signal their prolier-than-thou status by adopting 'working-class' mannerisms, accents, clothing, and so on).
 Theirs is what Gáspár Tamás calls the Rousseauian view of the working class as the 'salt of the earth'.
 But Marxists do not share this view.
 They know very well that the working class is composed of rapists, thugs and sociopaths, as well as kind, decent and gentle people.
 In other words, for Marxists and socialists in general, there is nothing fundamentally 'good' about working-class people.
 To be working-class is simply to occupy a subordinate position in the production process; it also means that one has an interest in ending this state of affairs.
 To paraphrase a sentence from Moishe Postone's 1978 essay 'Necessity, Labor, and Time', socialist revolution aims at the abolition, not the glorification of working-class labour.

 Some leftist critics have faulted Žižek for failing to address Peterson's misunderstandings of Marxism point for point.
 That kind of direct approach would have been consistent with the juvenile belligerence that characterises so much of today's online culture wars (Click Here! Žižek DESTROYS Peterson with FACTS and LOGIC!!!), but it's really not in the Slovenian's nature to debate in this way (note the restraint that Žižek showed when Will Self recently goaded him in a public debate).
 And in any case, Žižek did not fail to address Peterson's mistakes, although he generally did so with a light touch.
 At one point, he even challenged Peterson to name some representatives of the 'postmodern neo-Marxism' that the Canadian seems to be so anxious about in many of his polemics.
 Of course, Peterson was unable to name a single one, since they don't really exist - an epic fail that required no further comment from Žižek.
 The superficiality of Peterson's anti-Marxist crusade was painfully exposed.